 Tom’s Trust, a Cambridge-based charity dedicated to providing psychological support for children with brain tumours and their families, uncovered the picture earlier this week after more than a year in storage.

-It appeared just days before what would have been Princess Diana’s 60th birthday on 1st July 2021, after being donated to the charity by a friend of Debs Whiteley, Tom’s Trust’s Co-founder.
+It appeared just days before what would have been Princess Diana’s 60th birthday on 1st July 2021, after being donated to the charity by a friend of Debs Mitchell, Tom’s Trust’s Co-founder.
 Debs’ friend bought the item for £3,000 at a London auction in 2008.

 Similar items are currently going for hundreds or thousands of pounds on online auctions, and the charity has now listed the item on eBay.